-Resource exploration, development and operations are highly speculative, characterized by a number of significant risks, which even a combination of careful evaluation, experience and knowledge may not eliminate including, among other things, unprofitable efforts resulting notonly from the failure to discover mineral deposits but from finding mineral deposits which, though present, are insufficient in quantity and quality to return a profit from production.
+Resource exploration, development and operations are highly speculative, characterized by a number of significant risks, which even a combination of careful evaluation, experience and knowledge may not eliminate including, among other things, unprofitable efforts resulting not only from the failure to discover mineral deposits but from finding mineral deposits which, though present, are insufficient in quantity and quality to return a profit from production.
 Unusual or unexpected formations, formation pressures, fires, power outages, labour disruptions, flooding, explosions, cave-ins, landslides and the inability to obtain suitable or adequate machinery, equipment or labour are other risks involved in the operation of mines and the conduct of exploration programs.
 The Company will for the short term rely upon consultants and others for exploration, development, construction and operating expertise.
 Substantial expenditures are required to establish mineral resources and mineral reserves through drilling, to develop metallurgical processes to extract the metal from mineral resources and, in the case of new properties, to develop the mining and processing facilities and infrastructure at any site chosen for mining.

 The Company's projects are at the exploration and development stage.
+The Santana project has entered into the development stage.
 The Los Verdes and La Fortuna projects have a defined resources determined by a Preliminary Economic Assessment to be potentially economic.
-Development of the Company's projects would follow only if additional favorable results, regulatory approval and financing areobtained.
+Development of the Los Verdes and La Fortuna projects would follow only if additional favorable results, regulatory approval and financing are obtained.